 Johnny Walker passed the century of games for the club during 1953 and also won the Association goalkicking again but his total of 99 was just short of his 1952 figure.
 Billy Williams with 59 was fifth on the list.
 Gordon Williams also reached the century of games milestone during the season.
-Harry Simpson won the club best and fairest award, the Andy Taylor Memorial Trophy, won the Herald Trophy (refer newspaper report below) and finished third in the JJ Liston Trophy, and Adrian Dullard reached 82 games with the distinction of the last 71 being consecutive.
+Harry Simpson won the club best and fairest award, the Andy Taylor Memorial Trophy, won the Herald Trophy (refer newspaper report below) and finished third in the JJ Liston Trophy, while Adrian Dullard reached 82 games with the distinction of the last 71 being consecutive.

 Eighty year-old Walter Warren passed away during the season.
 He played for seventeen seasons and was captain five times, a record until the great Gerry Callahan came along.
 His brothers, Peter and Ernie, were also grand players around the same time.
 Walter won the club goalkicking in 1884.

 The seconds, under captain-coach and best and fairest winner Lou Barker, scored fifteen wins from twenty matches to make the four but were well-beaten in the semi-final by Coburg 19.17.131 to 10.13.73.
 Yarraville won the flag.

 The thirds, under coach Jack Vinall, a former senior Williamstown player, finished fifth with twelve wins and five losses.
 Keith Stevenson took out the best and fairest, while Moorabbin won the flag in that competition.

 From the Williamstown Chronicle May 22, 1953